 MONTGOMERY, ALA.
 (May 14, 2012) – Beasley, Allen, Crow, Methvin, Portis & Miles, P.C., has filed a lawsuit on behalf of a man who received blood infected with HIV during a coronary bypass surgery.
 As a result of receiving the HIV-positive blood, Howard Midkiff contracted HIV.
-As a result, he will have to take medication and treatment for the rest of his life.
+Now he will have to take medication and treatment for the rest of his life.
 The lawsuit names LifeSouth Community Blood Centers as the defendant in this case.

 “It is tragic and unforgivable – particularly in light of today’s medical testing capabilities – that a man could undergo heart surgery and survive the risks associated with such a complex surgery, only to learn months later that he contracted HIV from a tainted blood transfusion he received during surgery,” said Beasley Allen lawyer Mike Andrews, who is representing Mr. Midkiff and his wife, Dorothy.
 “A tainted blood supply puts everyone at risk.”